-In addition to the issued and outstanding shares of our common stock, we intend to file a registration statement on Form S-8 to register an aggregate of 5,500,000 shares of our common stock reserved for issuance under our incentive programs.
-That registration statement will become effective upon filing, and shares of our common stock covered by such registration statement are eligible for sale in the public market immediately after the effectiveness of such registration statement (unless held by affiliates), subject to certain lock-up agreements entered into by our directors and executive officers in conjunction with our private placement and our initial public offering.
+In addition to the issued and outstanding shares of our common stock, we have filed a registration statement on Form S-8 to register an aggregate of 5,500,000 shares of our common stock reserved for issuance under our incentive programs.
+That registration statement became effective upon filing, and shares of our common stock covered by such registration statement are now eligible for sale in the public market (unless held by affiliates), subject to certain lock-up agreements entered into by our directors and executive officers in conjunction with our private placement and our initial public offering.